 JXFS_E_UNREGISTERED Device is not registered at the DM.
-JXFS_E_REMOTE Communication error during remote call boolean addIntermediateListener(IntermediateListener l) boolean addOperationCompleteListener(OperationCompleteListener l) boolean addStatusListener(StatusListener l)
+JXFS_E_REMOTE Communication error during remote call boolean addIntermediateListener(IntermediateListener l); boolean addOperationCompleteListener(OperationCompleteListener l); boolean addStatusListener(StatusListener l);

 These methods are used by the application to register as a listener to receive the given type of events.
-Returns true if the listener was registered successfully.
+They return TRUE if the listener was registered successfully.

-boolean removeIntermediateListener(IntermediateListener l) boolean removeOperationCompleteListener(OperationCompleteListener l) boolean removeStatusListener(StatusListener l) These methods are used by the application to register as a listener to receive the given type of events.
-Returns true if the listener was removed.
+boolean removeIntermediateListener(IntermediateListener l); boolean removeOperationCompleteListener(OperationCompleteListener l); boolean removeStatusListener(StatusListener l);

+These methods are used by the application to deregister itself as a listener of the given type of events.
+They return TRUE if the listener was removed.